ctuning/ck-wa/README.md

 Updating WA via CK
 ==================

-You can install latest WA from GitHub for a given target machine via CK via
+You can install or update latest WA from GitHub for a given target machine via CK via
 ```
- $ ck install package:arm-wa-github --target={machine name}
+ $ ck install package:arm-wa-github
 ```

+Just follow online instructions to reinstall WA on your machine.

 Using Docker image
 ==================